Dr. Jane Bluestein

 • Click here to see what’s new in this site update.
 This is a recent blog post that details some of the new features on this site as well as a bit of the final details involved in getting it launched.

-• We have two featured podcasts this month: Click here to check out “Bully is a Four-Letter Word” with Dr. Jo Ann Freiberg, or click here for “No Kidding About Bullying” with Naomi Drew.
-You can also click here for the full listing of the 23 podcasts on the site so far.
+• We now have 23 free podcasts on various topics relevant to educators and parents and have three more in the can, which I hope to post in the next few weeks.
+Click here for the full listing by topic of the podcasts on the site so far.
 Be sure to click on the Program Notes above the photo.
 They’ve all been updated with new graphics and new links.

-• Click here for information “Conflict in the Classroom,” this month’s featured presentation.
+• Click here for information “Dealing with Difficult Students,” this month’s featured presentation.

 • Click here for free downloads of our “Pads” on the Back™ Templates with 8 different ways to acknowledge the people you value and appreciate in your life.
-We now have 42 templates available in 40 different languages.
+We now have 44 templates available in 42 different languages!

 Or just click on one of the links in the navigation bar and find an article, handout, blog, podcast, presentation, or product you can use.
 There is plenty more to come in the coming weeks, as I look forward to continuing to convert pages from the old site and add new content here as well.